+The Board has not appointed an independent Chair or a lead Independent Director.
+However, the Chair of the Board is responsible for ensuring that the directors who are independent of management have opportunities to meet without management present.
+Discussions are led by an Independent Director who provides feedback subsequently to the Chair of the Board.
+All Independent Directors are encouraged by the Chair of the Board to have open and candid discussions with the Chair and other members of the Board.
 Our directors have an ongoing obligation to inform the Board of any material changes in their circumstances or relationships that may affect the Board's determination as to their independence and, depending on the nature of the change, a director may be asked to resign as a result.

-The independent directors, non-independent directors and members of management met during our 2015 fiscal year during regularly scheduled Board meetings, including via in-camera sessions.
+The independent directors, non-independent directors and members of management met during our 2016 fiscal year during regularly scheduled Board meetings, including via in-camera sessions.
+The independent directors met, generally following or during every Board meeting.
 The size of the Board and the nature of the Company's operations ensure that open and candid discussion among the independent directors is possible and encouraged.